 Renee started at Children’s University Scotland in December 2016.
 Originally from the United States, Renee and her husband and sons moved to Scotland in 2013.
 Renee’s career as a non-profit development and communications professional spans 20 years and includes roles at American Red Cross, American Diabetes Association, Special Olympics Texas, and several years as development director in the private school sector.
 In 2015, she joined the development team at V&A Museum of Design Dundee, where she worked for 18 months pursuing support from Scottish trusts for the museum’s education and outreach programmes.
 As Director of Development and Communications, Renee’s duties include securing support for Children’s University Scotland from trusts and corporations, and raising the profile of the organisation and its offerings across Scotland.

-PROJECT AND DEVELOPMENT MANAGER
+QUALITY AND INNOVATION MANAGER

 Roseanne joined Children’s University Scotland as Project and Development Manager in September 2015.
 A graduate from the University of Edinburgh in Environmental Geoscience, Roseanne has worked as a science festival co-ordinator, science outreach assistant and science communicator for the Edinburgh International Science Festival’s Generation Science programme, so has first-hand experience of creating and delivering interactive, engaging workshops to children from 4 to 18.
 Roseanne has a variety of roles within the charity, from implementing our communications strategy and developing our online presence, to identifying and validating new national and local learning destinations and providing support to new local centres to help them get up and running.